Organic Wild Tree Mini Tuo Cha Pu Erh Tea

 Rich notes of almond and chocolate, medium body without astringency or bitterness

-Organic Pu Erh Tea
+Organic Pu Erh Premium Tea